Caroline Farrell continues her Doing it With Passion! series of interviews with screenwriters.

-Name six people, living or not, that you would like to share your favourite beverage with?!
+And just for fun, six people, living or not, that you would like to share your favourite beverage with?!

 Caroline Farrell has written several feature and short scripts.
 Most recently, In Ribbons, which she wrote and co-produced, screened at the 2015 Belfast Film Festival and the Corona Fastnet Film Festival.

-Caroline blogs… on writing and film… and on a few of her favourite things
+Caroline blogs… on writing and film… and on a few of her favourite things.